jhsklover/experiental-learning-technology-and-ai/week-04-model-comparison/report.md

 **Most accurate model overall:** Based on the results, Groq LLM provided the most accurate results.
 Based on the content of each record, Groq's analysis was reliable for all five of the models.

 **Fastest/most practical:** My experience working with the four models is that HF Sentiment, HF Zero-Shot, and Groq LLM were all significantly faster than HF NER.
 Groq LLM processed the records incredibly fast and was able to produce accurate results, so it seems to be the most practical.
 HF Sentiment is fast, but is not very effective, so it is not practical for analysis.
 HF NER was slow to even sift through five records, so it would be difficult to use at scale.
-HF Zero-Shot was also quite fast, and could have the potential to be more accurate with more labels.
+HF Zero-Shot was also quite fast, but did not produce reliable results, making it impractical.

 ## Recommended Models for My Capstone Component
 **Component:** Transaction Ingestion Workflow